 Active Directory User properties – General tab

-What is a computer object?
-In Active Directory, a computer object represents a computer within an organization’s network.
-It is defined by attributes that contain
+What is an AD computer object?
+An AD computer object represents a computer within an organization’s network.
+It is defined by attributes that contain information such as the computer name, ID, location, role, operating system

 Active Directory Computer Objects Tabs